 Current Research and Scholarly Interests

-b.
-To understand if shifts in the microbiome are associated with human disease phenotypes.
+b) We hope to understand if shifts in the microbiome are associated with human disease phenotypes.

 Globalizing oncology care, education and research, Stanford University & Global Oncology, Inc.